-Instead of directly using the sentiment in texts for stock market prediction, some researchers agreed that the news comments would influence the investors' sentiment, thus affecting their estimation of market trends and investment willingness.
-Li et al. \cite{li_li_wang_jia_rui_2020} evaluated and classified investor comments on news websites using the BERT pre-training model.
-To validate the links between investor emotions and stock returns, a cross-sectional regression analysis approach is applied.
-They employed a two-step cross-sectional regression validation \cite{RePEc:ucp:jpolec:v:81:y:1973:i:3:p:607-36} to eliminate the heteroskedasticity problem in the samples and the consistency issue in data.
-Zhao et al. \cite{ZHAO2022117958} argued that stock commentary by experts is an essential reference for accurate stock prediction.
-Therefore, BERT was chosen to translate the comments coming form field experts more comprehensively and accurately, resulting in more reliable stock movement predictions.
-They also argued that the input to BERT is fixed-length text, which leads to poor performance in long text information exploration.
-For this reason, they used the sliding window to segment the original text, expand the sample size, reduce over-fitting, and comprehensively capture all the information of the lengthy text.
-Furthermore, the output features of each layer of the BERT model are extracted, and the ablation strategy will be invoked to extract useful information among these features.
+Instead of relying solely on the sentiment found in texts for stock market prediction, some researchers propose that news comments can influence investors' sentiment and ultimately affect their estimation of market trends and investment decisions.
+Li et al. \cite{li_li_wang_jia_rui_2020} used the BERT pre-training model to evaluate and classify investor comments found on news websites.
+They applied a cross-sectional regression analysis approach to validate the relationship between investor emotions and stock returns, utilizing a two-step cross-sectional regression validation \cite{RePEc:ucp:jpolec:v:81:y:1973:i:3:p:607-36} to eliminate any potential issues with heteroskedasticity and consistency in the data.
+Zhao et al. \cite{ZHAO2022117958} also acknowledged the importance of expert stock commentary for accurate stock prediction and thus chose to utilize BERT for more comprehensive and accurate translations of comments from field experts.
+They noted that the fixed-length text input of BERT can lead to poor performance in exploring long text information.
+To overcome this limitation, they employed a sliding window technique to segment the original text, increasing the sample size and reducing over-fitting, to capture all information from the lengthy text.
+Furthermore, they extracted the output features from each layer of the BERT model and applied an ablation strategy to extract useful information from these features.